Sonic Heroes: Plot

 Sonic, Tails, and Knuckles receive a letter from Doctor Eggman, telling them that in three days, he will launch his Egg Fleet in an attempt to take over the world, challenging them to stop him.
 Rouge infiltrates one of Eggman's bases, where she is surprised to discover Shadow, last seen falling from the Space Colony ARK, asleep in a pod.
 When she awakens him and one of Eggman's robots, E-123 Omega, from their stasis, the three reluctantly agree to work together, with Omega wanting revenge for being locked up and Shadow, who has amnesia, wanting answers regarding who he is.
 Amy helps Big and Cream track down Big's pet, Froggy, and Cheese's brother, Chocola Chao, who were both reportedly kidnapped by Sonic.
-The Chaotix Detective Agency (Vector, Espio and Charmy) receive a job offer from a mysterious client, where they execute a series of tasks to prove themselves.
+The Chaotix Detective Agency (Vector, Espio, and Charmy) receive a job offer from a mysterious client, where they execute a series of tasks to prove themselves.

 The four teams chase down Eggman through various zones, crossing paths with each other at several points, until they all end up on the Egg Fleet.
 There, Rouge discovers an armada of Shadow Androids, wondering if their Shadow is just one of them too.
 The Chaotix end up rescuing their mystery client, revealed to be Eggman.
 He explains that he was locked up and betrayed by Metal Sonic, now going by "Neo Metal Sonic", who had adopted the guise of Eggman and taken control of the Egg Fleet to prove himself superior to Sonic.
-Using the data he collected from observing all the teams in action and the power of Chaos copied from Froggy and Chocola, he transforms into his ultimate state, the "Metal Overlord".
+Using the data he collected from observing all the teams in action, as well as the power of Chaos copied from Froggy and Chocola, he transforms into his ultimate state, the "Metal Overlord".
 Using the power of the Chaos Emeralds all the teams had collected, they work together to take down Metal, with Sonic turning Super (accompanied by Tails and Knuckles) to defeat him.
-After Metal Sonic is defeated and reverts to his original form, Sonic and everyone go their separate ways, while the Chaotix chase after Eggman, demanding payment from him.
+After Metal Sonic is defeated and reverts to his original form, everyone goes their separate ways, while the Chaotix chase after Eggman, demanding payment from him.